 THE RIFLE IS NOW READY TO FIRE BY SIMPLY MOVING THE "SAFETY" TO THE OFF SAFE POSITION AND PULLING THE TRIGGER.

-Immediately move the hammer to the rebound position as explained on page 17.

-5. Load the magazine as previously explained.
+- 5. Immediately lower the hammer to the rebound position as explained on page 13. - 6.
+Load the magazine as explained on page 16.

 LOADING THE CHAMBER FROM THE MAGAZINE